qsniyg/maxurl/README.rst

       // If this is true, you shouldn't input this URL again into IMU.
       norecurse: false,

-      // Whether or not this URL should be used
+      // Whether or not this URL should be used.
+If true, treat this like a 404
       bad: false,

       // Whether or not this URL is a "fake" URL that was used internally (i.e. if true, don't use this)